How to use social media to find your most ideal customers. The do’s and don’ts of social media marketing.

 Social media is designed for you to evolve yourself, to meet your customers where they are.
 So when it comes to finding your most ideal audience on social media, you have to do some psychographic research.
 You have to know who your avatar is.
 You have to know their age.
 You have to know their pain points.

 You have to know their problems.
 You have to know their before state.
 Their after state.
 Their objections.
-And the things in which they use and live their life as they’re navigating to try to accomplish or solve, or win on something that you’re going to help them with, right?
-So you need to understand who your avatar is, which is why we teach this to you guys with our map of modalities and our captain’s assessment and our beacon and beliefs that we have in our Facebook group and our free mini course, right?
+And the things in which they use and live their life as they’re navigating to try to accomplish or solve, or win on something that you’re going to help them with.?
+So you need to understand who your avatar is.
+Which is why we teach this to you guys with our map of modalities and our captain’s assessment and our beacon and beliefs that we have in our Facebook group and our free mini course.

-So.
-The first thing that you need to do is you need to know who your customer is.
-Now, first thing avatars, quote unquote avatars are not a single mom who drives a minivan with two kids.
+So the first thing that you need to do is you need to know who your customer is.
+Now, first “avatars” are not a single mom who drives a minivan with two kids.
 Like that’s not an avatar.
 I don’t give a shit what kind of car they drive, how much money they make, because all of that is transactional.

 Now, once you figure out where they hang out, you need to double down your efforts and spend all of your time in a relationship with your customers on the platforms where they are, not on the platforms where you want them to be.
 And the size doesn’t matter.
 I’ve watched people build $10 million businesses with a thousand customers.